 2. Variable Treatment Response: The efficacy of neurofeedback for OCD can vary widely among individuals, with some experiencing significant symptom reduction while others may see minimal improvement.
 Factors such as severity of symptoms, comorbidities, and individual differences in neurobiology may influence treatment response.

-3. Time and Commitment: Neurofeedback therapy typically requires a significant time commitment, with sessions lasting several weeks to months.
-Additionally, individuals may need to engage in regular practice outside of sessions to maximize treatment benefits, requiring dedication and motivation.
+3. Time and Commitment: Neurofeedback therapy for OCD typically requires a significant time commitment, lasting several weeks to months.
+Additionally, individuals may need to engage in regular practice outside sessions to maximize treatment benefits, requiring dedication and motivation.

 Furthermore, the integration of neurofeedback with other therapeutic modalities, such as cognitive-behavioral therapy (CBT) or mindfulness-based interventions, may enhance treatment efficacy and promote long-term symptom relief for individuals with OCD.
 By combining neurofeedback with evidence-based psychotherapeutic approaches, clinicians can offer a comprehensive and holistic treatment approach that addresses both the neurobiological and psychological aspects of OCD.